 Take Away for Dog Folks: The implications of these results for trainers are pretty clear.
 Not only should we be paying attention to the subtle body cues, facial expressions and vocal cues that our dogs perceive, we perhaps should also be thinking about, um, how we (and others) smell.
 A dog who is reacting to an unfamiliar person may not only be paying attention to that individual’s body language, but also to cues that are (in most cases, we hope) completely imperceptible to us.
 So, if you are going out to train your dog after bingeing on watching Scream sequels, you may be best served to jump into the shower beforehand.
 Similarly, if you just watched Air Bud or Up, popping out for a bit of dog training after the movie is probably just fine and dandy.
 And, if you have a dog who, like Joe’s Cujo, seems to be reacting to the smell of fear in someone, well, hard as it is to admit; Joe may be right on this one.
 Your dog may actually be smelling fear.

 Cited Study: D’Aniello B, Semin GR, Alterisio A, Aria M, Scandurra A. Interspecies transmission of emotional information via chemosignals: From humans to dogs (Canis lupus familiaris), Animal Cognition 2017; DOI 10.1007/s10071-017-1139.

-Read more about Neighbor Joe’s adventures in Linda Case’s newest book, “Dog Smart: Evidence-based Training with The Science Dog“!
+Read more about Neighbor Joe’s adventures in Linda Case’s book, “Dog Smart: Evidence-based Training with The Science Dog“!